Parenting & Family Updates

 • Nursing blanket(s)*

-You’ll probably have to double-check with your birthing centre, but our hospital usually provides all the diapers, wipes and baby soap you will need.
-They also put baby in a little outfit and hat and wrap them in a blanket too.
-We’ve been given the hat as a keepsake both times but had to swap out the clothes and blankets before we left.
+You’ll probably have to double-check with your birthing centre, but our hospital provided all the diapers, wipes and baby soap.
+They also put baby in a little outfit and hat and wrapped them in a blanket too.
+We’ve been given the hat as a keepsake but had to swap out the clothes and blankets before we left.

 What I’m saying is, you might not have to go crazy and pack all.the.baby.things., but do make sure you have enough to keep baby warm.
 Although, baby clothes are pretty little so wouldn’t take up that much space in your bag.

 OH!
 And make sure to pack different sizes if you need.
-Mostly newborn stuff, but maybe a size 0-3 months (which is larger BTW) sleeper just in case you have a chunky monkey :) And, if the baby comes super early, they also have premie clothes.
+Mostly newborn stuff, but maybe a size 0-3 months sleeper (which is larger BTW) in case you have a chunky monkey :) And, if the baby comes super early, they also have preemie clothes.
 (But that’s definitely not something you can plan easily!).

 I hope these lists for both baby and mom come in handy when packing your baby hospital bag essentials!
 Let me know if there is anything you brought that I didn’t include, and/or if you thought some things I had weren’t necessary for you.